The skaters who could be North Korea's only medal hope

 "Their goal -- all we talked about -- is how they can get their score higher.
 And they want to take one step at a time.
 You know, the next goal is to come in top five at Worlds.
 The only thing we talk about is how can they progress (in) the world ranking."

-Marcotte is coach to Canadian world champions Megan Duhamel and Eric Radford, while his sister sister Julie -- a renowned figure skating choreographer -- devised the North Koreans' free skate routine which is performed to Quebec singer Ginette Reno's song "Je ne suis qu'une chanson."
+Marcotte is coach to Canadian world champions Megan Duhamel and Eric Radford, while his sister Julie -- a renowned figure skating choreographer -- devised the North Koreans' free skate routine which is performed to Quebec singer Ginette Reno's song "Je ne suis qu'une chanson."

 "I had to make all the arrangements for them, because I mean, they don't have a credit card.
 So they cannot just book a hotel," Bruno Marcotte told Canada's Global News.
-"They do not have [a] driver's licence, so I could not just find a place anywhere in Montreal."
+"They do nost have [a] driver's licence, so I could not just find a place anywhere in Montreal."

 According to Marcotte, the skaters came to Montreal with their own North Korean coach and an official from the country's skating federation.